 It’s Saturday night, and you’re at Court Tavern drinking a tall can of PBR.
-Anticipation builds as The Vaughns takes the stage and i12308745_1636969606565273_12799782722529718_nnstantly launches into the hard rock ‘n’ roll sound of “What’s Cooking.”
+Anticipation builds as The Vaughns takes the stage and instantly launches into the hard rock ‘n’ roll sound of “What’s Cooking.”
 It’s clear that this is their time to let loose, and that feeling is reflected in the energy of the audience at their EP release show.

 The Vaughns is Anna Lies on vocals, rhythm guitar, keyboards and percussion; Dave Cacciatore on lead guitar and back-up vocals, Tom Losito on bass guitar and back-up vocals, and Ryan Kenter on drums, percussion and back-up vocals.